4 Binomial Trees

 Now let’s explore how N-period binomial trees behave with different parameters using an interactive tool:

-Figure 4.2: Interactive Binomial Trees Explorer.
+Figure 4.2: Interactive Binomial Tree Explorer.
 This tool allows you to experiment with N-period binomial trees.
 Key features: (i) Interest rate: Enter the rate per period (for annual rate with N periods, use r/N), (ii) Up move: This corresponds to \((u-1)\) where \(u\) is our up factor, (iii) Down move: The model automatically sets \(d = 1/u\) to ensure recombination, (iv) Number of periods: See how increasing N affects option values and convergence, (v) Option types: Compare European and American option pricing, (vi) Parameters: Observe how volatility, strike price, and time to maturity affect values

 Backward Induction Implementation